Commander: Changes to Navy culture after collisions lead to higher re-enlistment rates in Japan

 The Navy found those factors played a part in the fatal collisions involving ships of the Japan-based 7th Fleet in summer 2017.
 The USS Fitzgerald collided with a Philippine container ship off Japan that June, killing seven sailors.
 Two months later, the USS John S. McCain ran into a Liberian merchant vessel near Singapore, resulting in 10 sailor deaths.
 Both destroyers sustained millions of dollars in damages.

-The service has faced criticism from frustrated lawmakers who have challenged its leaders’ claims that changes have truly been implemented.
+Manning and maintenance The service has faced criticism from frustrated lawmakers who have challenged its leaders’ claims that changes have truly been implemented.

 “I want real numbers.
 I don’t want general ‘We’re working on staffing’ or ‘We’re working on more training,’ because these were avoidable tragedies,” Sen. Angus King, a member of the Senate Armed Services Committee, told Adm.
 Philip Davidson, the top military commander in the Pacific, during a Feb.
 12 hearing on Capitol Hill.
 “I would like to see specific responses from the Navy.
 Not promises and not good feelings.”